Being in love is a beautiful thing, but it can also be heartbreaking, gut-wrenching, and difficult.

 It’s easy to beat yourself up for thinking you thought this was going to go somewhere, but now is not the time to cut yourself down.

-After rejection, now is the time to build yourself up.
+It’s time to let go and build yourself up.

 To help you get over your crush, we’ve put together a list of things you can do.
 It won’t happen overnight, but you will feel better and you’ll be able to move.